 Apply Sealant as Needed

 - Applying a topcoat sealer is not required, but a finish protects the stained wood from scratches and keeps it from fading over time.

 - If applying a polyurethane finish with a brush, apply one to two coats.

 - If using a spray can, hold 8 to 12 inches from the surface and apply two or three light coats.

 - Be prepared for drying time to take at least a day.

 Learning how to apply wood stain provides an alternative to painting a piece of furniture while emphasizing its natural color and texture.
-Whether using interior wood stains or exterior stains and sealers, mastering how to apply stain can give any old wood surface a whole new look.
+When using interior wood stains, mastering how to apply stain can give any old wood surface a whole new look.
 To find all the stains you need to complete your project, save time with our The Home Depot Mobile app and shop over one million products online.